SI 2016 Corporate Finance

 4:00 pm

-Rainer Haselmann, Goethe University Frankfurt and SAFE
+Rainer Haselmann, Goethe University Frankfurt

 Thomas K. Kick, Deutsche Bundesbank

-Vikrant Vig, Northwestern University and NBER
+Vikrant Vig, Stanford University and NBER

 The Political Economy of Bank Bailouts